tinybirdco/use-case-real-time-anomaly-detection/readme.md

 * **[Out-of-range](https://github.com/tinybirdco/use-case-anomaly-detection/blob/main/content/out-of-range.md)** - Compares data with a set maximum and minimum values.
 This recipe works with individual data points, and uses the most simple queries.
 * **[Timeout](https://github.com/tinybirdco/use-case-anomaly-detection/blob/main/content/timeout.md)** - Finds the most recent report for each sensor and checks if it is within the 'timeout' window.
-* **[Rate-of-change](https://github.com/tinybirdco/use-case-anomaly-detection/blob/main/content/rate-of-change.md)** - Looks up the two most recent data points and determines the rate of change, or slope, and compares that to a maximax allowable slope.
+* **[Rate-of-change](https://github.com/tinybirdco/use-case-anomaly-detection/blob/main/content/rate-of-change.md)** - Looks up the two most recent data points and determines the rate of change, or slope, and compares that to a maximum allowable slope.

 The Interquartile-range and Z-score methods generate time-series statistics to identify *pattern* changes, rather than triggering on a single or pair of isolated data points.